architanemalikanti/CSEventsiOS/README.md

 # cs events @ cornell 🎉

-your one place for all cornell CS opportunities — built in SwiftUI.
+your one place for all cornell CS opportunities.

 ---